-Once you remove it, run the command “powercfg -requests” again, and you should notice that “Legacy Kernel Caller” is not more in the list.
-Also, the computer will get into a regular sleep mode once the hardware is removed.
-What happens is the driver gets hung and don’t release the power request despite being any longer in use
+Once you remove it, run the command “powercfg -requests” again, and you should notice that “Legacy Kernel Caller” is no more in the list.
+Also, the computer will get into regular sleep mode once the hardware is removed.
+What happens is the driver gets hung and doesn’t release the power request despite being any longer in use.

 The powercfg command offers a request override option.
 It allows users to disable request from applications and services to wake the computer from sleep.
 Run this command on the Command Prompt (admin privileges) to disable it.